PAkanksha008/TSA/README.md

+# TSA:
-# TSA
+# Project Title:
-# Project Title: Analysis and prediction of microsoft file which contains stocks and credits of IT from.
+Analysis and prediction of microsoft file which contains stocks and credits of IT from.
 Prediction the value of stock in future by three chategory "Open ","High" and "Low"
 # Problem Statement:
 This comprehensive dataset provides a detailed analysis of Microsoft Corporation's stock performance from 1986 to 2023.
 It encompasses various important parameters, including stock price, low price, *high * price, and trading volume, to provide a comprehensive overview of the company's market behavior throughout the years.